sigsum/sigsum/proposals/2022-09-rate-limit-separation.md

 by that key.

-Exactly how the envelope should look like, and exactly what should be signed, needs further discussion.
+Exactly how the envelope should look like, and exactly what should be signed, is sketched below.
 The simplest thing would be that the signature is over the same checksum as the main submit signature (but with a different namespace), but that would enable the log to submit leaf and envelope to other logs on the submitter's behalf, exhausting the submitter's rate limit there.
 For that reason, the log's key hash should be included in the signature.

-The envelope could be represented as additional key value pairs, like `envelope_domain_hint`, `envelope_public_key`, `envelope_signature`, added in the request body.

 Another options may be to use the HTTP authorization header, something like